EpistasisLab/KRAGEN/readme.md

 2. Copy the .env.sample file:
 `cp .env.sample .env`
 3. Update the variables in the **.env** file in a text editor:
-    - **OPENAI_API_KEY**: Set this to your own openai api key, for instructions on how to obtain a key, see the [OpenAI documentation](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key)
+    - **OPENAI_API_KEY**: Set this to your own OpenAI api key, for instructions on how to obtain a key, see the [OpenAI documentation](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key)
-    - **WEAVIATE_URL**: Set this to your local ip address and port 8080, for example. http://192.168.1.49:8080
+    - **WEAVIATE_URL**: Set this to your local IP address and port 8080, for example. http://192.168.1.49:8080
       - **NOTE:** Weaviate can be run locally or hosted on a server.
 The `docker-compose-weaviate.yml` file is provided for convenience.
 However, other setups can also work with KRAGEN.
     For complete instructions on how to deploy a Weaviate Vector Database, please see the [Weaviate Documentation](https://weaviate.io/developers/weaviate/installation/docker-compose#starter-docker-compose-file)
-4. Build docker images
+4. Build Docker images
 `docker compose build`
-    - This command will build all docker images required to run KRAGEN.
+    - This command will build all Docker images required to run KRAGEN.
     - Building these images for the first time may take a few minutes.
 5. Convert your data and prime the Weaviate Database:
 `docker compose run kragen setup test.csv`
     - This runs the `setup` command targeting your data (we are using test.csv as an example).
 This process will go through multiple steps ensuring that your knowledge graph data dump is properly _formatted_, _vectorized_, and _uploaded_ to your local Weaviate server.
     - Please follow the format of **test.csv** and upload your own dataset.
 To generate our **test.csv**, we used the publicly accesible knowledge graph AlzKB (https://alzkb.ai/) as our resource.
-To check out how we generated the csv using the public knowledge graph, see the Jupyter notebook in [src/extract_data.ipynb](https://github.com/EpistasisLab/KRAGEN/blob/main/src/extract_data.ipynb).
+To check out how we generated the CSV using the public knowledge graph, see the Jupyter notebook in [src/extract_data.ipynb](https://github.com/EpistasisLab/KRAGEN/blob/main/src/extract_data.ipynb).
 6. Configure the KRAGEN GUI:
 `cp KRAGEN_Dashboard/Frontend/.env.sample KRAGEN_Dashboard/Frontend/.env`
     - **NOTE**: there is no need to update the variables in the **KRAGEN_Dashboard/Frontend/.env** file, KRAGEN will work with the current default values.